mukkatharun/advance-deep-learning-assignments/assignment1GithubCopilot/part b/README.md

-The video recording of some of the samples created using the text to images using models like Dall-E hosted by hugginface and https://www.craiyon.com/
+The video recording and the images below are some of the samples created using the text to images using models like Dall-E hosted by hugginface and https://www.craiyon.com/

 Text to Image link: https://youtu.be/5F-kdxomJ5Y